NuKeeperDotNet/NuKeeper/README.md

 ## How

-Written in .Net core, using http APIs and command-line tools.
+NuKeepee is written in .Net core, using HTTP APIs and command-line tools.

 Libraries:
  * [LibGit2Sharp](https://www.nuget.org/packages/LibGit2Sharp) for git automation
  * [Octokit](https://www.nuget.org/packages/Octokit/) for GitHub automation
  * [NuGet.Protocol.Core.v3](https://www.nuget.org/packages/NuGet.Protocol.Core.v3/) for nuget api queries

 Command lines called: `nuget.exe` and/or `dotnet`.

+NuKeeper can operate on Visual Studio 2017 style projects in cross-platform .NET Core with `<PackageReference>` data in the `.csproj` file, and on Visual Studio 2015 style projects with a package data in `packages.config` file.

+NuKeeper will also work in `.vbproj` files.

+NuKeeper will invoke `dotnet` or `NuGet.exe` as needed to update packages.
+NuKeeper can run on both Windows or Linux.
+However since `NuGet.exe` runs only on Windows, Visual Studio 2015 style, windows-only projects can only be worked with on Windows.
+The fix to this is to update these projects to the new `<PackageReference>` style, so that they can be worked with using `dotnet` instead of `NuGet.exe`.

 ## Usage